mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 During layout, the containing block of an element is fixed when the element is encountered in the document tree.
 It is sized as follows:

 1. For the root element of the document (the `body`{:.tag} element), the containing block is the size of the document's context.
-2. For other elements (other than absolutely positioned elements), the containing block is the size of the nearest block ancestor's content area.
-If the block ancestor does not have a fixed height (ie, its `height`{:.prop} property is set to `auto`{:.value}), the height of the containing block is given by the height of the nearest block ancestor's fixed content area.
-This may end up as the height of the context.
+2. For other elements (other than absolutely positioned elements), the containing block is the size of the nearest block container's content area.
-3. If the element is positioned `fixed`{:.value} or `absolute`{:.value}, its containing block is given by the padded size of the nearest block element with a `position`{:.prop} other than `static`{:.value}, or the root if no such element exists.
-Like other elements, they will look further back in order to get a fixed height.
+3. If the element is absolutely positioned (`position`{:.prop} value set to `absolute`{:.value} or `fixed`{:.value}), its containing block is given by the padding area of the nearest positioned element (`position`{:.prop} value other than `static`{:.value}), or the root if no such element exists.

 ### Content width: the 'width' property
 {:#width}